simonwsw/deep-soli/README.md

-Our paper uses a light-weight end-to-end trained Convolutional Neural Networks and Recurrent Neural Networks architecture, recognizes 11 in-air gestures with 87% accuracy, and can perform realtime predictions at 140Hz on commodity hardware. (link to the [paper video](http://bit.ly/2fDd9iJ))
+Our paper uses a light-weight end-to-end trained Convolutional Neural Networks and Recurrent Neural Networks architecture, recognizes 11 in-air gestures with 87% per-frame accuracy, and can perform realtime predictions at 140Hz on commodity hardware. (link to the [paper video](http://bit.ly/2fDd9iJ))

 ## Pre-request